kagaimiq/ax225/README.md

 # Appotech AX225

-The SD/MMC/MemoryStick card reader chip blop, the Appotech AX225.
+The SD/MMC/MemoryStick card reader chip blob, the Appotech AX225.

 Might be in some/many cheapo USB SD card readers, and stuff like that.